samia-iqbal/CookBookApp/README.md

 * The user must be able to add reviews
 * The user must be able to view reviews

-Here is an updated version of my use case diagram below, whcich shows the requirements of this project that have been implemented.
+Here is an updated version of my use case diagram below, which shows the requirements of this project that have been implemented.

 ![UPDATEerd](updateusecase.PNG)